Generalized stacked contact process with variable host fitness: Proof of Theorem

-The adaptation of the rest of Lemma~\ref{lemma1}, and of Lemma~\ref{lemma2}, is straightforward and relies on establishing estimates on both sides and taking a union bound. \\ The adaptation of Propositions~\ref{prop1} and~\ref{prop3} is also straightforward.
-Note that the above comparison property also supplies an upper bound on the size of the jumps~$\smash{r_{\tau_i} - r_{\tau_i^-}}$ and~$\smash{\ell_{\tau_i^-} - \ell_{\tau_i}}$, in the limiting case~$\lambda_{21} = \infty$.
-From the analogue of Proposition~\ref{prop1}, we obtain the first statement of the proposition, since~$r_t < \ell_t$ implies~$A_t^x = \varnothing$.
-Finally, the second statement is just the analogue of Proposition~\ref{prop3}, and the proof is complete. \end{proof} \\ \\ Next, we use Proposition~\ref{prop5} to prove~\eqref{eq:1D-part1}, which says that in an exponentially growing neighborhood of any site, eventually there are no sites in state~2.
-We also record an exponential estimate. \begin{proposition} -- For a site~$x \in \Z$, let
+Next, we use Proposition~\ref{prop5} to prove~\eqref{eq:1D-part1}, which says that in an exponentially growing neighborhood of any site, eventually there are no sites in state~2.
+We also record an exponential estimate.
+Note the change in the definition of $\ell_t^x,r_t^x$. \begin{proposition} -- For a site~$x \in \Z$, let

-Then, there exist~$c, C > 0$ such that, for any~$\xi$ and~$t_0$,
+Then, there exist~$c, C > 0$ such that, for any~$\xi_0$ and~$t_0$,